 Professor Steve Errede received his Ph.
 D. in physics from The Ohio State University in 1981.
-He did his undergraduate work at the University of Minnesota, where he also was an electronics engineer in the Space Science Center.
+He did his undergraduate work at the University of Minnesota, where he also was an electronics engineer in the Space Science Center, building electronics payloads for auroral sounding rockets.
 After working as a postdoctoral scholar at the University of Michigan on the IMB Proton Decay Experiment (1981-1984), he joined the physics faculty at the University of Illinois as an assistant professor.
 He advanced to associate professor in 1989 and to professor in 1992.

 In his experimental particle physics research, Professor Errede gained international recognition for his successful leadership role in the Collider Detector Facility experiment at Fermilab.
 Although primarily known as the collaboration that "discovered" the top quark, the CDF group also made the first precision measurements of the Z and W boson masses, their decay branching ratios, and the observation of W-photon and Z-photon production in this process.

-At the present, Professor Errede is part of the ATLAS experiment at the Large Hadron Collider at the Centre Européenne pour la Recherche Nucléaire (CERN) in Geneva, Switzerland.
-This experiment is currently searching for evidence of the Higgs boson (or its equivalent) and other so-called "beyond-standard-model" physics, such as supersymmetry.
+At the present, Professor Errede is part of the ATLAS experiment at the Large Hadron Collider at the l'Organisation Europeanne pour la Recherche Nucleaire (CERN) in Geneva, Switzerland.
+In June 2012, both ATLAS and CMS LHC experiments announced the discovery of the long-sought Higgs boson.
+Theorists who proposed the existence of the Higgs boson in 1964 - Peter W. Higgs and Francois Englert were awarded the 2013 Nobel Prize in Physics.
+Measurements of the various properties of the Higgs boson are in progress, as well as searches for so-called "beyond-standard-model" physics, such as supersymmetry, dark matter, evidence of higher dimensions.
 Professor Errede's research group built a major portion the Scintillating Tile Hadronic Calorimeter for ATLAS.

 In addition to his reputation as an outstanding researcher, Professor Errede is a truly exceptional teacher.
 Since coming to Urbana, he has guided over fifty outstanding undergraduate students in independent research projects.
 He has explained that it was his own "immensely beneficial" research experience as an undergraduate that led him to make a personal commitment to do his best to provide similar experiences for his own students.
-The range of projects he has guided is remarkable--from the chaotic motion of a leaking water faucet, to materials physics issues related to elementary particle detection, to the use of laser interferometry to measure the Berry's phase.
+The range of projects he has guided is remarkable--from table-top axion search experiments, the chaotic motion of a leaking water faucet, experiments investigating the phenomenon of sonoluminescence, to materials physics issues related to elementary particle detection, to the use of laser interferometry to measure the Berry's phase and many more topics over the years.

 Elementary Particle Physics - Experiment